 Recognizing the signs of a potential problem

 As a parent, you may have access to "information" that may be relevant to your student's psychological well-being.
 The following verbal and behavioral signs may be suggestive of a potential problem:

 Some general guidelines for how to respond to your concerns

 Making a referral for Counseling Services

-You and your son or daughter should understand that as required by state and federal law, as well as professional ethical codes, mental health professionals are obligated to protect the privacy and confidentiality of their clients and their disclosures.
+You and your student should understand that as required by state and federal law, as well as professional ethical codes, mental health professionals are obligated to protect the privacy and confidentiality of their clients and their disclosures.
 There are exceptions to confidentiality (outlined more extensively on the Confidentiality Page of our website), which typically involve imminent danger to self or others, but in general, students expect (and we honor) protection of their confidences.
-These confidentiality requirements remain in effect even when a parent has made the referral for their child to counseling services.
+These confidentiality requirements remain in effect even when a parent has made the referral for their student to counseling services.
 Please understand that while we will respect our students' confidences, and comply with the law, we will certainly listen to concerns about a student from interested parties, including, of course, parents.